jjafuller/beercitycode-2017/README.md

 * How an HTTP Request Becomes a Phone Call
 * Making ReactJS work with ASP.NET Core MVC
 * Lightweight Pub/Sub for Web Applications using MQTT
-* The Art & Craft of Secrets: Using the Cryptographic Toolbox
 * Become a Remote Working Pro
 * Life of a goat: Bridging the dev and ops gap
-* Docker for Developers
 * A Multi-Cloud Solution using Azure & AWS
 * Develop Yourself Through Meditation
 * Let's Learn CSS Grid